junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "All the more reasons to tag along."
 Dean manages to squeeze a light smile at him, a tired one, but a smile nonetheless.
 "Together, or not at all.
 You understand?"

 Cas nods small.
-"Thank you, Dean," he murmurs with a small voice.
+"Thank you, Dean," he murmurs in a small voice.

 So it is settled.

 <br>

 (**After chapter notes**: I do realize there is another loophole that I can't find a neat way to fix within the length so we'll have to pretend it's not there: Whenever the history is changed in the past, their memory would have been modified to think that new reality is the normalcy without realizing anything strange, like the *Titanic* episode showed, so everything related to Pompeii should be a new normalcy, same with Neanderthals or dinosaurs situations.
-Then they wouldn't even know what's the problem to fix.
-In this version, I'm setting it as if the time line is changed but at least Dean and Sam's memory remained the same as previously -- feels it's easier to handle.
+Then they wouldn't even know what the problem is to fix.
+In this version, I'm setting it as if the timeline is changed but at least Dean and Sam's memoried remained the same as previously -- feels it's easier to handle.
 Please indulge me to move on with this premise.)

 #### draft notes